-- of the 21 acres)

-- In the Coastal Zone

-- Steep slopes

 - Mostly vacant (14

 Sensitive biological resources

-- SDG&E powerline easement
+- In the Coastal SDG&E powerline Zone easement

+- Steep slopes

-- Near homes
+Near homes

 Under consideration are changes to each of the six properties' land use designations from R-4, a residential land use designation typical of a single-family home development, to either R-23 or R-30.
 These proposed designations are typical of apartments and condominiums, including those up to two or three stories.